-Known for its thermal waters and roman baths, Bath is the perfect destination for a relaxed spa break.
+Known for its thermal waters and roman baths, Bath is the perfect destination to spend a weekend relaxing in a spa hotel.
 It’s a city that is blessed with gorgeous Georgian architecture, boutique shopping and a cosmopolitan feel, plus country house hotels boasting decadent spas.

 Whether you are looking for a serene retreat in the heart of the city or a secluded hotel surrounded by gardens and rolling hills, Bath has something to suit every spa goer.